A simple guide to business loans and finance

 A secured loan requires an asset to be provided as security.
 This may be property, inventory, accounts receivables or other assets.
 This security covers the business loan amount if you're unable to pay it back.

 If you don’t have an asset to provide as security for a business loan, you may be asked for a guarantor or directors guarantee.
-A guarantee allows lenders to recover any outstanding debts from the guarantor if you cannot make your repayments.
+A guarantee allows lenders to recover any outstanding debts from the guarantor if you can't make your repayments.

 First party guarantee: You guarantee the loan by providing security from an asset that you own, usually a property.
 This is the most common type of guarantee.